 - Cozy additions: Sometimes you don’t need to look far for seasonal accessories, like sprigs of greenery from around the yard.
 Grab some pine cones, bunches of holly or mistletoe.
 For garlands, choose cranberry and popcorn, dried oranges and cloves and decorative paper instead of battery powered and artificial alternatives.

 From the Shoreline Cleanup team, we wish you a festive holiday season that is kind to our shorelines and waterways.
 Looking to give back to the environment you love?
 Do a shoreline cleanup with your family and friends, and make memories while making a positive impact.
 Find a shoreline near you at www.shorelinecleanup.ca.

-The Great Canadian Shoreline Cleanup, a conservation partnership by Ocean Wise and WWF-Canada, presented by Loblaw Companies Limited and the Coca-Cola Company, is Canada’s largest volunteer-powered, conservation cleanup program.
+The Great Canadian Shoreline Cleanup, a conservation partnership by Ocean Wise and WWF-Canada, presented by Loblaw Companies Limited, is Canada’s largest volunteer-powered, conservation cleanup program.
 The Shoreline Cleanup aims to promote understanding of shoreline litter issues by engaging Canadians to rehabilitate shoreline areas through cleanups.
 Find out more at www.shorelinecleanup.ca.